-FL EA CONTROL 1) Minimal infestation risk (e.g. animals with limited or no outdoor access) Regular grooming and visual inspection should be carried out preferably using a flea comb.
+FLEA CONTROL 1 Minimal infestation risk (e.g. animals with limited or no outdoor access) Regular grooming and visual inspection should be carried out preferably using a flea comb.
 In the event of positive findings, only therapeutic treatment may be required to eliminate the infestation.
 This can be achieved by the application of any registered insecticide at appropriate treatment intervals to ensure that both adults and developing stages in the environment have been controlled and the problem is eliminated.
-2) Moderate infestation risk (e.g. animals with regular outdoor access) Regular prevention at appropriate treatment intervals is recommended.
+2 Moderate infestation risk (e.g. animals with regular outdoor access) Regular prevention at appropriate treatment intervals is recommended.
 Daily mechanical cleaning (e.g. vacuuming) of the house and if necessary the car or any other place where the animal has rested, is required.
 The largest number of eggs and immature stages are found in the places where dogs and cats spend most of their time.
-3) High, continual re-infestation risk (e.g. pet shelters, breeder's premises, mixed-pet households, hunting dogs) Sustained, integrated flea control is recommended.
-Generally monthly application of registered insecticides on the dogs/cats is recommended together with daily vacuuming and mechanical cleaning of cages or beds and bedding.
-Also advised is an animal administered or environmental treatment for immature stages.
-4) Animals with recognised flea allergy dermatitis (FAD) In these animals, exposure to flea salivary antigens needs to be minimised or eliminated to prevent clinical signs.
+3 High, continual re-infestation risk (e.g. pet shelters, breeders' premises, mixed-pet households, hunting dogs) Sustained, integrated flea control is recommended.
+Year-round protection through appropriate use of registered insecticides on the dogs/cats is recommended together with daily vacuuming and mechanical cleaning of cages or beds and bedding.
+Also advised is an animal-administered or environmental treatment for immature stages.
+4 Animals with recognised flea allergy dermatitis (FAD) In these animals, exposure to flea salivary antigens needs to be minimised or eliminated to prevent clinical signs.
 As a consequence, long-term flea control is recommended to ensure that the flea populations are maintained at very low or virtually non-existent levels.
 This could include frequent, regular application of insecticides to the animals and appropriate environmental control measures.
-If the animal with FAD lives within a multi-pet household with other dogs, cats or other pet animals, these animals should to be considered in any flea control strategy.
-5) Continued flea and tick presence or risk Sustained tick control with integrated flea control is recommended.
-Generally monthly application of registered acaricides with insecticidal activity on the dogs/cats is recommended together with daily vacuuming and mechanical cleaning of cages or beds and bedding.
-Also advised is an animal administered or environmental treatment for immature flea stages.
+If the animal with FAD lives within a multi-pet household with other dogs, cats or other pet animals, these animals should be considered in any flea control strategy.
+5 Flea infestation among pet owners Humans become infested with fleas when a large number of adult fleas hatch due to heavy infestation and no other suitable host is available.
+In such cases, flea control is recommended for all animals in the same household as well as other close contact or neighbouring animals.